backand/docs/source/includes/_backand_features.md

   userInput.Role = 'Public';
 ```
 <aside class="notice">
-For security reasons you cannot change the role from the sign-up API - this can only be accomplished either by having an admin change the appropriate settings on the <strong>Security -&gt; Registered Users</strong> page, or by creating a custom server-side action with Admin rights (see JavaScript tab).
+For security reasons you cannot change the role from the sign-up API - this can only be accomplished either by having an admin change the appropriate settings on the <strong>Security --&gt; Registered Users</strong> page, or by creating a custom server-side action with Admin rights (see JavaScript tab).
 </aside>

 ### Saving Additional Parameters During Sign-up